stjudecloud/university/docs/genomics-platform/workflow-guides/rnaseq-expression-classification/index.md

 There are a few known cautions with the RNA-Seq Expression Classification workflow.

-!!!caution "Data must fit well defined values"
+!!!warning Data must fit well defined values
 The RNA-Seq Expression Classification pipeline reference data is based on GRCh38 aligned, Gencode v31 annotated samples from fresh, frozen tissue samples.
 It has not been evaluated for samples that do not meet this criteria.

 The RNA-Seq Expression Classification pipeline reference data uses sequencing data from fresh, frozen